CEODemitri/giant-musuem/README.md

 Next JS project #4
 # Giant Museum
 - A Huge museum lifted by artifacts from the far future and the ancient past.
-I created this website to finally conquer NextJS and its simple design.
+I created this website to accelerate my conquering of NextJS and its simple design.
 Exploration and Fun.
 My goal is to create a simple, smooth running app for the first iteration and keep growing (after planning).
 ---

 ## My Role